loganmeetsworld/buzz/README.md

 ### Buzz
-This is a place for collecting buzz words learned during my first year as an Operations Engineer.
+This is a place for collecting buzzwords learned during my first year as an Operations Engineer.